-- (1) Consists of salary reported in the Summary Compensation Table under the columns entitled Salary. - (2) Includes realized and unrealized gains (losses) and interest earned during the 2013 fiscal year. - (3) Consists of aggregate salary deferred in applicable fiscal years and reported in Summary Compensation Table in such years, plus the aggregate of earnings (losses) in applicable fiscal years.
+- (1) Consists of salary reported in the Summary Compensation Table under the columns entitled Salary. - (2) Includes realized and unrealized gains and interest earned during the 2014 fiscal year. - (3) Consists of aggregate salary deferred in applicable fiscal years and reported in the Summary Compensation Table in such years, plus the aggregate of earnings in applicable fiscal years which were not required to be reported in the Summary Compensation Table in such years.